anoma/nspec/docs/tutorial/engines/template/engine_environment.juvix.md

     The naming scheme for the module, after the path, is `[engine_family_name]_engine_environment`.

-!!! todo "fix the location of the module declaration"

-    The modules of the actual specification
-    should certainly ɴᴏᴛ reside in the tutorial folder!

 # [Engine Family Name] Environment

 !!! note "On `[Engine Family Name] Environment`"